Does vinegar or lemon juice help with blood sugar?

 I love this sort of question because it lets me discuss how science works.

 That said, lemon juice is really good for you.
 Two tablespoons contains about 15 mg of Vitamin C (25% of the RDA).
-I love the bright fresh taste in so many recipes and lemon juice adds so much flavor without adding calories.
-So it may not help control blood sugar in the same way as vinegar, but it can help by adding rich, low calorie, high vitamin flavor.
+I love the bright fresh taste and lemon juice adds so much flavor without adding calories.
+So while it may not help control blood sugar in the same way as vinegar, it can help by adding bright, low calorie, high vitamin flavor.

 Thanks for writing,